kapouer/express-dom/README.md

 * settings.location
   parsed url that will be used to set document location;
   and defaults to the current request url.
+  New in version 5.9.0: `settings.location.headers.cookie` is a copy of `request.headers.cookie`, so an helper can do `settings.view = settings.location`
+  to pass request to another url.

 * settings.input
   the data obtained from the view or the view itself if it was given as data.